◊ This isn’t precisely smut, but there’s an eroticism running through the whole piece that has compelled me to share it… –X

 “Let it out … just let it out.”
 His eyes started to water with his own sorrows.
 She touched his face gently and pressed her hot cheeks into the hollow of his neck.
 Her scars looked ugly up close, cruel.
 He pressed his lips against her wrist and her tendons tightened.

 “It’s okay,” he whispered into her skin.
 “We all got scars.”
 She took her hand back reluctantly.

 “It’s not what you think.”
 More plane engines roared overhead.
-They shook dust from the ceiling, but at least the light was still on.
+They shook dust from the ceiling.
 This time she didn’t wait for him to ask.
 “They put me in a girls’ reformatory school after I nicked that fellow’s car.
 Anyhow, a stupid cow thought I was messing with a special friend of her’s, so she drugged me, slit my wrists, and left me to die in the communal bog.”
 She expected him to wince, but he didn’t.
 Even with the roaring overhead, the silence was deafening.
 He nodded into his own hands, temporary lost in his own thoughts.
 She feared she’d put him off.

 “What a cunt. ” He said it with gusto.
 After a couple of seconds, she snorted.
 He looked to see whether he’d offended, but her eyes shone with mirth.